msherif4/kodo/docs/source/c_bindings.rst

 ----------------------------------------
 The dependencies required to build the Kodo C bindings are Kodo itself + the dependencies of Kodo.
-Kodo's dependencies are specified on the `using-kodo-in-your-application`_ page.
+Kodo's dependencies are specified on the :ref:`using-kodo-in-your-application` page.
 On that page you will also find the description of how to build Kodo with manually downloaded dependencies.
 This procedure is the same for the Kodo C-bindings.

 Be sure to read the `Selecting the correct versions`_ section to see which versions you need to download (here you should use the ``wscript`` in the kodo-c-bindings repository to obtain the version numbers).

-Following the instructions on the `using-kodo-in-your-application`_ page you should have downloaded the following dependencies: Fifi, Sak, Boost, Waf-tools, Gtest, Gauge and Kodo.
+Following the instructions on the :ref:`using-kodo-in-your-application` page you should have downloaded the following dependencies: Fifi, Sak, Boost, Waf-tools, Gtest, Gauge and Kodo.